maze1024x/RxGui/docs/source/start/install.rst

 `GitHub Releases Page
 <https://github.com/maze1024x/RxGui/releases>`_.

-Note that the Linux version doesn't ship with Qt library files.
+Note that the Linux version does not ship with Qt library files.
 It assumes Qt5 is already installed.

 ..
 Tip::